allenyin/reading_list/_posts/2016-12-17-Lebedev2005-CorticalAdaptationDuringBMIControl.md

 6. *Off-line predictions of hand velcocity* - is similar to construction of online decoder with:
 $$V_x(t)=b+\sum^{n}_{\tau=-m}\mathbf{w}(\tau)\mathbf{n}(t+\tau)+\epsilon(t)$$

 7. *Random neuron dropping*: 10min of neuronal population data fit the velocity prediction model.
 Model then used to predict on a different 10min period.
 A single neuron is randomly dropped from the population, train then test.
 This process is repeated until no neurons remained.
-This entire process (dropping 1 to entire population) is repeated 100 times to yield $$R$$ as a function of number of neurons.
+This entire process (dropping 1 to entire population) is repeated 100 times to yield $R$ as a function of number of neurons.

 **Results**